thomasburr/thomasburr.github.io/_source/2016-06-25--Greatest_Seasons.md

 ![center](/figs/2016-06-25--Greatest_Seasons/unnamed-chunk-9-1.png)

-By looking at standard deviations, we get a much more even spread of greatness over time,..
-This seems more fare, and gives more justice to the fantastic seasons of Brett, Carew, Boggs, Bonds, and Ichiro.
+By looking at standard deviations, we get a much more even spread of greatness over time.
+This seems more fair, and gives more justice to the fantastic seasons of Brett, Carew, Boggs, Bonds, and Ichiro.

 [^1]: 1903 is the first year that both the NL and AL adopted the fouls-as strikes rule.
 Nap Lajoie was able to take advantage of unlimited foul balls in 1901 to hit .426